Arthur Dudley Stewart: Biography

 Arthur Dudley Stewart was born on 8 October 1877 in Fuzhou, China.
 His father, Rev. Robert Warren Stewart and his mother, Louisa Kathleen Stewart (née Smyly) were both members of well-known Dublin families.
 They had gone out to Fujian as C.M.S. missionaries in 1875.
 Arthur spent his early years in Fuzhou and spoke Fuzhou dialect before he learned to speak English.

 In 1882, the Stewarts went on furlough, and when they returned to China, Arthur and two young brothers were left in the care of their grandfather, Mr. J.R.
-Stewart of Gortletteragh, Dunlaoghaire.
+Stewart of Gortletteragh, Dunleary (Dún Laoghaire).
 Here Arthur was brought up, except that, when his parents returned to furlough, he and the other children joined them in England and the family was reunited for a few months.
 Later the three boys went to Haileybury.
-When Arthur was sixteen, his parents returned to China for the fourth and last time, taking with them the five younger children – the Stewarts were indeed a large family.
+When Arthur was sixteen, his parents returned to China for the fourth and last time, taking with them the five younger children.

-Then came the unfortunate tragedy of the uprising of the Chinese party, known to foreigners as ‘the vegetarians’ This was semi-political party, whose aim was mainly anti-government, but partly anti-foreign.
-This party had few, if any, branches outside the province of Fujian; and even there was not taken serious either by the authority or by the foreigners.
-All foreigners were called in to Fuzhou, but after a couple months the provincial governor declared that all trouble was over; and a number of missionaries left the city for a brief holiday.
+Then came the unfortunate tragedy of the uprising of the Chinese party, known to foreigners as ‘the vegetarians’.
+This was a semi-political party, whose aim was mainly anti-government, but partly anti-foreign.
+This party had few, if any, branches outside the province of Fujian; and even there was not taken seriously either by the authority or by the foreigners.
+All foreigners were called in to Fuzhou, but after a couple months the provincial governor declared that all trouble was over, and a number of missionaries left the city for a brief holiday.
 On 1 August 1895, a party of ‘Vegetarians’ attacked and killed fifteen including Mr and Mrs Stewart and two of their children.
-The event is known as Kucheng massacre.
+The event is known as the Kucheng massacre.

-The tragedy of his parents’ death made a deep impression on Arthur.
-From an early age, he had determined the ministry with a possible view to later going out to the Mission Field; but the loss of his parents made him determined to carry on the work which had been interrupted by their untimely deaths.
-It would seem strongly that he influenced other members of his family, since four followed his examples at various times.
+The tragedy of his parents’ death left a deep impression on Arthur.
+From an early age, he had contemplated on ministry with a possible view to later going out to the mission field, but the loss of his parents made him determined to carry on the work which had been interrupted by their untimely deaths.
+It would seem that he influenced other members of his family, since four followed his examples at various times.